Phi Gamma Delta: Racism

-Hazing allegations
+Hazing

-In 1997, as part of an allegedly mandatory hazing event at the Iota Mu chapter at the Massachusetts Institute of Technology, 18-year-old freshman Scott Krueger died as a result of excessive alcohol consumption.
+In 1997, at the Iota Mu chapter at the Massachusetts Institute of Technology, eighteen-year-old freshman Scott Krueger died as a result of excessive alcohol consumption as part of an allegedly mandatory hazing event.
 Manslaughter charges were brought against the Phi Gamma Delta organization itself, rather than any individuals.
-In response, the chapter was dissolved and the case was suspended.
+In response, the chapter was dissolved, and the case was suspended.
 MIT later settled with Krueger's family for $4.75 million.
-Krueger's story was adapted into "Tell Me Something I Don't Know", an mini-documentary on the dangers of alcohol abuse among college students.
-The documentary was well-received and won a Heartland Emmy Award in 2003.
+Krueger's story was adapted into Tell Me Something I Don't Know, an mini-documentary on the dangers of alcohol abuse among college students.
+The documentary won a Heartland Emmy Award in 2003.

-In 1999, a 19-year-old pledge was tackled and taken to the Lambda Nu chapter house at the University of Nebraska–Lincoln, where he was handcuffed and forced to drink 15 shots of brandy and whisky and three to six cans of beer over two and a half hours.
+In 1999, a nineteen-year-old pledge was tackled and taken to the Lambda Nu chapter house at the University of Nebraska–Lincoln, where he was handcuffed and forced to drink fifteen shots of brandy and whisky and three to six cans of beer over two and a half hours.
 He broke loose from the handcuffs and attempted to escape by sliding down a drainpipe from a third-story window.
 He fell and suffered head injuries.
 The incident led to the Nebraska Legislature making hazing a crime.
 In a resulting lawsuit, the Nebraska Supreme Court ruled that the university should have taken more steps to protect the student, as the university was aware of a pattern of hazing, sexual assault, and other problems at the Phi Gamma Delta house.

-In 2006, 19-year-old Danny Daniels was found dead in the Phi Chi chapter house at Fresno State University, prompting an investigation and immediate suspension of the chapter.
+In 2006, nineteen-year-old Danny Daniels was found dead in the Phi Chi chapter house at Fresno State University, prompting an investigation and immediate suspension of the chapter.
 It was found that the fraternity hosted a large party the night before, and that members forced Daniels to drink large amounts of alcohol for initiation.
 Once he became sick, a few of his fraternity brothers carried him to a secluded room at the fraternity and left him.
 Daniels died in the early morning of January 8 from acute alcohol intoxication, and later tests showed that Daniels had a blood-alcohol level of 0.34, more than four times the legal limit.
-The university suspended the chapter for five years, and it currently remains inactive.
+The university suspended the chapter for five years.

 On September 17, 2010, Matt Fritzie, a pledge at the Pi Deuteron chapter at the University of Kansas, was partially paralyzed after diving into a shallow pool during a Fiji Islander party hosted by the chapter.
 The university placed the chapter on a two-year probation for hazing.
 Fritzie has since sued both the chapter and the national organization.

-In 2012, the Mu Alpha chapter at West Virginia University was banned by the university in response to alcohol-related hazing.
-The fraternity reinstated the chapter in 2014.